From EpiPens to antibiotics, report finds Canada's drug shortages could be getting worse | CBC News

 Christine Caroppo came across Duffin's website, Canadadrugshortage.com, after her own panicked encounter with a shortage.
 Caroppo's elderly mother had only a day's supply of acetazolamide, an epilepsy and glaucoma medication, when her usual pharmacist told Caroppo the drug was out of stock.

 The 61-year-old Caroppo recalled buying up the last remaining pills from multiple pharmacies, all of which were running out of acetazolamide.
-She needed enough to keep her mother's severe hydranencephaly, a disorder that causes theskull to fill with spinal fluid, at bay.
+She needed enough to keep her mother's severe hydrocephaly, a disorder that causes the skull to fill with spinal fluid, at bay.
 Had Caroppo not discovered other supplies, she said her mother would have fallen into a coma and potentially died.

 "Something is truly amiss in this system," Caroppo said, noting that her family has encountered two more distinct drug shortages since her mother's ordeal in 2015.